Utility-Scale Energy Storage Revolution

 You know how people keep saying renewable energy is the future?
 Well, here's the kicker – without large-scale storage systems, that future's been stuck in neutral.
 Over 40% of California's electricity came from renewables last quarter, but guess what happened when the sun dipped below the Golden Gate?
 Blackout threats and $900/MWh peak prices.

-Utility-Scale Battery Storage Revolution
+Utility-Scale Solar Storage Revolution